Monica86/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

 This document explains what each script does, and the relationship between them.
+Basically, it creates 2 documents in the working directory, one of them corresponding to the 1-4 requests in the assignment, and the other one corresponding to the last request (5)

 First of all, we need to download the package plyr, as some of these scripts are using the formulas in plyr.
 ###PACKAGES NEEDED